VISIT OUR ART STORE ▶

 Rewet the paper

-I keep going and add in the lavender shapes one by one.
+The artist continues painting the lavender shapes one by one.
 Some flowers are taller, some shorter.
-I paint one coming up higher and then another one stopping a bit lower.

 Paint the lavender shapes one by one